Ahh, hummus (or is it houmous? Or maybe humus?…let’s stick with hummus). Possibly the closest a savory vegan snack can get to heaven on earth.

 When you’re ready to eat, give the mixture a good stir to ensure all the oil within the hummus is properly combined with the solids.
 Freezing can cause hummus to separate a little, so don’t forget this step.

 If your hummus has been in the freezer for a little while, you may find it has lost a little zing.
-To perk things up a little, add some extra spices – a little cumin, paprika, freshly ground black pepper, etc. – or even combine with some finely chopped onions, peppers, or garlic to bring a little life back to your dip.
+To perk things up a little, add some extra ground spices straight from the mortar and pestle – a little cumin, paprika, freshly ground black pepper, etc. – or even combine with some finely chopped onions, peppers, or garlic to bring a little life back to your dip.

 So, that’s that!
 Now you know how long hummus lasts and the best ways to store it.
 All that remains now is to tuck into your favorite chickpea dip…enjoy!